 One Road: Have you seen a rise in tourism to Portugal and if yes, why do you think that is.

-Andreia: “Yes, tourism is increasing and to my mind that happens because we have a unique city which has a story to tell in each corner.
-Porto is a romantic city, with a long historical background and with very nice people who are usually willing to please and to help.
+Andreia: “Yes, tourism is increasing.
+To my mind that happens because we have a unique city which has a story to tell in each corner.
+Porto is a romantic city, with a long historical background.
+And, with very nice people who are usually willing to please and to help.
 People from the city are quite proud of being part of it and of showing the city to others.
-You are always welcome no matter where you are from, we have a good climate, a rich gastronomy that attracts many tourists to the city and we have Port wine which is one of the best ambassadors of the city.
+You are always welcome no matter where you are from.
+We have a good climate, a rich gastronomy that attracts many tourists to the city.
+And, we have Port wine which is one of the best ambassadors of the city.
 Everyone knows that there is Port wine, but many do not know that there is such a variety of ports and that it can only be aged here.

 We couldn’t agree more with Andreia’s sentiment.
 Porto, is all kinds of fabulous!

 If You Go: